6estates/idp-nodejs/README.md

 ## Documentation
 The documentation for the 6Estates IDP API can be found via https://idp-sea.6estates.com/docs

-The node.js library documentation can be found via https://idp-sdk-doc.6estates.com/python/.

 ## Setup
     $ npm install idp_sdk

 ## Usage
 ### 1. To Extract Fields in Asynchronous Way
 If you need to do a batch of files